Registry offices closed - expect delays

-If you were married in Australia, you can take the surname of your husband, wife, or partner without formally changing your name.
-Learn more about marriage in NSW.
+If you were married in Australia, you can take the surname of your husband, wife, or partner without registering the name change.
+Learn how to change your surname after marriage in Australia

 You can apply to change your name if you are over the age of 18 and: